 Noosa Hospital Rehabilitation Services

-Noosa Hospital Rehabilitation Services provides excellence in multidisciplinary patient focused care to assist in recovery after illness or surgery.
+Noosa Hospital's Rehabilitation Service provides excellence in multidisciplinary patient focused care to assist in recovery after illness or surgery.
 We aim to help each patient optimise their health and independence.

 The Allied Health team will formulate a treatment plan for each individual based on their needs and an assessment by the Rehabilitation Physician.